kinnala/scikit-fem/docs/bcs.rst

 .. note::

-   In scikit-fem, `edges` exist only for three-dimensional meshes so that `facets` are something always shared between two elements of the mesh.
+   **Nomenclature:** In scikit-fem, `edges` exist only for three-dimensional meshes so that `facets` are something always shared between two elements of the mesh.
 In particular, we refer to the edges of triangular and quadrilateral meshes as `facets`.

 For example, consider the quadratic Lagrange triangle and the default two element mesh of the unit square: